You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 1. Consult with Your Doctor

-Before starting Lipitor, consult with your doctor to discuss any concerns or questions you may have.
-Your doctor can help you weigh the benefits and risks of taking Lipitor and provide personalized guidance on how to use the medication effectively.
+Before starting Lipitor, it's crucial to consult with your doctor about your athletic activities and any concerns you may have.
+Your doctor can help you weigh the benefits and risks of taking Lipitor and provide guidance on how to minimize potential side effects.

 5. Stay Hydrated